dyarbrough93/react-app-template/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

+### `npm run sass:watch`

+Watches the the `src/assets/styles/scss` folder for changes and immediately compiles them into the `src/assets/styles/css` folder on save.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**